Which Premium Cards are Keepers?

 How to estimate value

 When you pay a credit card’s annual fee, you are essentially pre-paying for a year of perks that this card offers.
 The best way to determine what these perks are worth to you is to decide for each one, how much you’d be willing to pay if it was available independently as an annual subscription.
-Consider the Amex Business Platinum card’s wireless cell phone credits, for example.
-The Business Platinum card offers up to $10 back per month when you use your card to pay your cell phone bill.
-On the surface, that sounds like an easy $120 back per year for most of us.
+Consider the Amex Gold card’s Uber credits, for example.
+The Gold Card offers $10 per month in Uber / Uber Eats credits.
+On the surface, that sounds like an easy $120 for those of us who use Uber or Uber Eats often.
 But you shouldn’t value it at the full $120.
-Imagine if your phone company sold a benefit like this separately: What would you pay annually to AT&T (for example) to save $10 per month off your bill?
+Imagine if Uber sold a benefit like this separately: What would you pay annually to Uber in order to get $10 per month in use-it-or-lose-it credits?
 You wouldn’t pay $120, would you?
-It wouldn’t make any sense to pay $120 up front for a total of $120 in savings spread out through the year.
-Instead, you might pay $100 (for example) for a $120 in savings.
+It wouldn’t make any sense to pay $120 up front for a total of up to $120 in savings spread out through the year.
+Instead, you might pay $60 (for example) for $120 in credits.

 Other examples:

 • Chase Sapphire Reserve $300 Travel Credits: This is a really easy credit to earn since all travel purchases count.
 But how much would you pay in advance to get $300 back?
 Keep in mind, too, that the Sapphire Reserve doesn’t give you points for that $300 in spend.
-That’s almost $15 in rewards lost to that spend.
-I’d argue that you shouldn’t value this perk at more than $285 and it would be reasonable to value it less.
+I’d argue that you shouldn’t value this perk at more than $285, and it would be reasonable to value it less.

 • Marriott Bonvoy Brilliant 85K free night certificate: You might save $500, $700, $900 or more off a hotel night when you use this certificate, but there’s no way you should pay that much in advance.
 The only reason to pay in advance for a free night certificate (especially one that expires after a year) is if you expect to get way more value than you paid.
 So, for example, you might be willing to pre-pay $300 for the chance of saving $500 or more.